 Managing a successful project means doing a whole lot more than coming up with a good plan and making sure the work gets done on time.
-Instead, if you really want to be a successful project manager, you’ve got to avoid these 3 pitfalls at all costs…
+Instead, if you really want to be a successful project manager, you’ve got to avoid these common pitfalls at all costs…

 Just because you’re in charge doesn’t mean you can’t benefit from other people’s point of view.
 In fact, the best brainstorming sessions come from a variety of sources!
 That’s because your employees can help you think of different things (or even just different angles) that you never would have been able to think of all by yourself.

 As an added benefit, getting everyone else’s input boosts morale and productivity.
 It means people feel like they’re part of a team, instead of just cogs in the machine.
 In the end, your employees will probably do a much better job if they know that you value their opinions and take their ideas seriously.

 The communication can’t end when your planning does, though.
 Good project managers will take feedback during the project just as seriously as they do before the project starts.
 That way, if any issues pop up along the way, you can do whatever it takes to correct them.